strefethen/vapi-express/README.md

     $ npm install

 ## Setup
-Edit .env and set your HOST, USERID and PASS vars to point to your vSphere **staging** host.
+Edit the file ".env" and set your HOST, USERID and PASS vars to point to your vSphere **staging** host.

     $ npm start

+Or

+    $ node app.js

+### Using mock infrastructure
+Included with this repo are a set of Wiremock files allowing you to mock the vSphere REST API and run the sample.
+You'll need to [download wiremock](http://wiremock.org/) and run it as follows:

+    java -jar wiremock-standalone-2.5.0.jar --https-port=8082 --verbose --root-dir <path-to-repo-wiremock-folder>

+Example:

+    java -jar ~/Downloads/wiremock/wiremock-standalone-2.5.0.jar --https-port=8082 --verbose --root-dir ~/github/vapi-express/wiremock

 ## Using Clarity CSS
-The app includes a base template to render the site using the CSS from [VMware's Clarity Design System](https://clarity.design).
-Note, it does not use/require Angular rather it just uses the styling from Clarity.
-To use this alternative base template simply change "extends base" to "extends claritybase" in home.pug and api.pug or vise versa.
+The app includes a base template to render the site using the CSS from [VMware's Clarity Design System](https://clarity.design) however is not a full clarity-seed application and does not require Angular.